-With a 14.1-ounce trail weight, the Lite+ is on the heavy side for integrated canister stoves.
+The weight of your gear is an essential consideration for backpackers.
+With a 14-ounce "essential" weight (which only includes the stove, pot, and lid), the Lite+ is on the heavy side for integrated canister stoves.
 This is especially true considering that it's only available with a 0.75-liter pot, so its weight is not an apples-to-apples comparison with the other integrated stoves we tested, most of which have 1-liter pots.
-Its small size does mean that it takes up less space in your pack than stoves with 1-liter pots.
+That said, its small size does mean that it takes up less space in your pack than stoves with 1-liter pots.

 Ease Of Use